Where Does Sugar Enter the Blood?

 2. Jejunum

-More sugar enters the blood because of many activities that break down the food particles.
+More sugar enters the blood because many activities break down the food particles.

 3. Ileum